-In the last decade, the advances of solid state switches have enabled a new class of Marx modulators, using "opening switch" technology for the basic building blocks.
+In the last decade, advances in high voltage, solid state switches have enabled a new class of Marx modulators, using "opening switch" technology for the basic building blocks.
 Three key advances are enabled by using this class of switches.
-First, the switches may open under sub-microsecond response, fault conditions with eliminating the full energy discharge into a load arc, or the need for arc protection crowbars.
+First, the switches may open under conditions with sub-microsecond response. fault minimizing the energy discharged into a load arc, and the need for arc protection crowbars.
 Second, the capacitors may be sized for an arbitrarily small droop during the pulse duration, eliminating the need for pulse forming circuitry.
 Last, the triggering of the individual stages may be staggered, with the non-triggered stages bypassed via a diode, allowing programmable waveform synthesis within a single high voltage pulse.

 We are nearing completion of two Marx development projects funded under the U.S. Dept. of Energy SBIR program.
-Although both of these projects are both inspired by advanced accelerator requirements, the detailed engineering requirements are quite different between them.
+Although both of these projects are inspired by advanced accelerator requirements, the detailed engineering requirements of each are quite different.